-To restore capacity to Junor Lake, PGC has thoroughly evaluated numerous alternatives, including no-action, replacement irrigation pond, offsite sediment disposal, and several variation of sediment bag placement.
-PGC initially proposed sediment excavation and placement in Wetland A, then further analysis found an environmentally preferrable approach using dredging instead of excavation.
-PGC proposed sediment bag placement in Wetland A due to site attributes, logistics, environmental impacts, cost, and fulfillment of the project purpose (to maintain the PGC property as a historic and renowned golf course).
-That approach would impact the entire 0.72-acre Wetland A; however, discussions with regulatory agencies concluded that the sediment bag placement west of Wetland A should have a temporary wetland impact (0.05-acre).
-In particular, the selected alternative has a 0.05-acre wetland impact associated with a temporary access route between the staging area and land west of Wetland A. Such impact will be reversed with corrective actions, as outlined in the Temporary Impacts Restoration Plan (Appendix B).
+To restore capacity to Junor Lake, PGC has thoroughly evaluated numerous alternatives, including no-action, offsite sediment transport, recycled water use, and sediment bag placement.
+While PGC initially proposed sediment excavation and placement in Wetland A, further analysis found an environmentally preferrable solution to dredge accumulated sediments and sequester in sediment bags.
+The most suitable location is Wetland A due to site constraints, logistics, environmental impacts, cost, and the project purpose, which requires maintaining the PGC property as a world renowned golf course.
+The impact to Wetland A will be offset with a purchase of 0.72-acre PEM credits from Butler Mitigation Bank.
 Such purchase assures no net loss of wetland acreage, plus no loss of wetland function and value.
+In fact, the wetland function and value maintained through the mitigation bank purchase will exceed that in Wetland A.

-The preceding Least Environmental Damaging Practicable Alternative (LEDPA) analysis documents this decision-making process and provides transparency for the rationale in selecting the best ranked alternative.
-The LEDPA analysis concluded that onsite excavation will result in greater environmental impacts than dredging and sediment bag placement (which has a smaller, less invasive impact).
-Additionally, the sediment bag placement approach avoids hauling over 600 truckloads of sediment to a rock quarry or construction site as fill (not currently allowed due to presence of inert golf balls within the sediment).
-The sediment bag placement on the upland west of Wetland A will satisfy PGC's need to restore water storage capacity in Junor Lake, minimize golf play interruption, and minimize damage to essential golf infrastructure.
-While all of the alternatives are expensive, the LEDPA conclusion results in using less equipment, disturbing less ground, and makes use of natural topography to minimize wetland impacts.
-The proposed project also avoids damage to a mature grove of Douglas-fir trees; and recycles water back to Junor Lake.
+The preceding Least Environmental Damaging Practicable Alternative (LEDPA) analysis documents this decision-making process and provides transparency for the rationale in selecting the preferred alternative.
+Specifically, the LEDPA analysis concluded that onsite excavation will result in greater environmental damage than sediment bag placement (which has a smaller, less invasive impact).
+Additionally, the sediment bag replacement approach will be environmentally preferrable than hauling over 600 truckloads of sediment to a rock quarry as fill (not currently allowed due to presence of inert golf balls within the sediment).
+The sediment bag placement approach will satisfy PGC's need to restore water storage capacity in Junor Lake, minimize golf play interruption, and minimize damage to essential golf infrastructure.
+While all of the alternatives are expensive, the preferred alternative utilizes less equipment, disturbs less ground, and makes use of natural topography to minimize environmental impacts.
+The preferred alternative also minimizes impacts to adjacent neighborhoods, avoids damage to an mature groves of Douglas-fir; and recycles water back to Junor Lake.
+This approach meets all of the project criteria; whereas, the rejected alternatives fail to meet several criteria and often have the same (or similar) environmental impact.